Tuesday, October 27, 2009

 Chirp Chirp

-I've seen one of these in the office at my college and I must say it still looks good after it's metamorphosis into it's dried, brown form.
+I've seen one of these in the office at my college and I must say it still looks good after its metamorphosis into its dried, brown form.
 Not bad for a leaf and a razor blade!
 This tradition further heightens my love for the Taiwanese countryside.

 Saturday, August 8, 2009